TrellixVulnTeam/swahilipython_SCMU/Doc/extending/embedding.rst

 Extending Embedded Python
 =========================

-Until now, the embedded Python interpreter had no access to functionality from the application itself.
+Until now, the embedded Python interpreter had no access to functionality kutoka the application itself.
 The Python API allows this by extending the embedded interpreter.
 That is, the embedded interpreter gets extended with routines provided by the application.
 While it sounds complex, it is not so bad.
 Simply